 Gould, Cox, & Brumby (2016) looked at people’s switches to other, unrelated activities during an online routine data entry task.
 They found that a cue that asked participants to remain focused on the task after they switched reduced self-interruptions.
-The two studies proposed in the current chapter aim to see if a cue which indicates the duration of the interruption has any effect on people’s switches to a related activity: look up information for a data entry task.
+The two studies proposed in the current chapter aim to see if a cue which indicates the duration of an interruption has any effect on people’s switches to a related activity: look up information for a data entry task.
 The first study uses an experimental data entry task to measure if the cue has an effect on number, duration and timing of switches.
 The second study replicates this study with data workers doing expenses work, to evaluate if the cue is suitable for an applied task, and to see whether the cue also has an effect on switches to other, unrelated activities.

 Study 1 – (lab/online?) experiment